An Overview of Nebraska Domestic Violence Charges

-The penalties you could face for a domestic crime conviction are severe, even for a first offense with no aggravating factors.
+The penalties you could face for a domestic crime conviction are severe, even for the first offense with no aggravating factors.
 Repeat offenses increase the potential penalties significantly.

-One of the unusual penalties of being convicted of a domestic assault is that you would be banned from owing firearms for life under federal law found at 18 U.S.C.
+One of the unusual penalties of being convicted of a domestic assault is that you would be banned from owning firearms for life under federal law 18 U.S.C.
 922(g).

 If you believe the police have persuasive evidence against you, you might be tempted to plead guilty—especially if the prosecutor tells you it’s the best way to put the incident behind you.

 Before you make any decisions or agree to a plea deal, consider how a domestic violence attorney can help.